Quickstart

 # Kubernetes namespace

-kubectl create namespace mif
+kubectl create namespace quickstart

 # Gateway